GMOD/Apollo/docs/Quick_start_guide.md

     sudo chown 755 -R $JBROWSE_DATA_DIR

 Then you can output some data for the JBrowse data directory with prepare-refseqs.pl and flatfile-to-json.pl.
-We use split_gff_by_source.pl to make the gff file we have more manageable:
+The split_gff_by_source.pl script is used to make the example GFF file separate into sources, so that we can load just the MAKER annotations:

     mkdir temp
     tools/data/split_gff_by_source.pl -i pyu_data/scf1117875582023.gff -d temp